monk-ee/TheSleeper/README.md

 You can configure an AWS SNS Topic, then you can publish to email or whatever.
 Add your Topic ARN to the config.yml and I am assuming you have setup the SNS Stuff.

+It will aggregrate a series of stop/start actions into a single topic push.
+(Thanks Mark)

 Author
 ==========
 Contact me on twitter @monkee_magic